spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-dynamic-store-availability-notification-feature.md

-This document describes how to ingrate the Dynamic Store + Avalability Notification feature into a Spryker project.
+This document describes how to integrate the Dynamic Store + Availability Notification feature into a Spryker project.

 ## Install feature core